abayala/term3_path_plan/README.md

         m_achor_points_y.push_back( ref_car_y );
     }
 ~~~~
-* From the current position of the car in Frenet coordinates, 3 waypoints are created at curr_s + 30 mts, curr_s + 60 mts, and curr_s + 90 mts.
-The cartesians coordinates of the waypoints are computed with the getXY function from the helpers header, and added to the correspondant anchor point array.
+* From the current position of the car in Frenet coordinates, 3 way-points are created at curr_s + 30 mts, curr_s + 60 mts, and curr_s + 90 mts.
+The Cartesian coordinates of the way-points are computed with the getXY function from the helpers header, and added to the correspondent anchor point array.

 ~~~~
     double s_1 = ( m_car_s + 30 );